irneleafar/MulticraftConfig/README.md

 # How To
  - Make sure the php runtime dir is set correctly
- - Rename CS server .phar to ClearSky.phar
+ - Rename PM server .phar to PocketMine-MP.phar
- - Copy ClearSky.phar and this config to your Multicraft jar dir
+ - Copy PocketMine-MP.phar and this config to your Multicraft jar dir
  - Enjoy!